 Tara Caffelle

 In addition to working with hundreds of individuals and couples in her career, Tara is an Educator for the Gottman Institute, and trained in Organizational and Systems Relationship Coaching.
-She calls upon specialized training in Observed & Experiential Integration (OEI),an approach that is very useful to not only reduce the impact of traumatic experiences but also to build bridges to harmony in our personal relationships.
+She calls upon specialized training in Observed & Experiential Integration (OEI),an approach that is very useful to not only reduce the impact of traumatic experiences but also to build bridges to harmony in our relationships.
+Tara also has certification in the Safe and Sound protocol, an audio therapy program that helps to reset the nervous system to help it become more regulated and resilient.
 She utilizes Motivational Interviewing, Cognitive Behaviour Therapy in a Strengths-Based and Person-Centred approach with clients, often creatively blending many philosophies and modalities in her sessions.

-Tara heads Living Bridges’ work with corporations and non-profit organizations, supporting them as they create what she calls a “Positive Grief Culture” in our workspaces, empowering front-line staff and leaders to work in a grief and trauma-informed way that respects our individual and collective mental health.
-She also serves as the Marketing Director and handles all the business development for the collective.
+Tara heads Living Bridges’ work with corporations and non-profit organizations, supporting them as they create a positive mental health culture in our workspaces, empowering front-line staff and leaders to work in a grief and trauma-informed way that respects our individual and collective mental health.
+She also serves as the Marketing Director and handles all the business development for the collective and has recently become a part-owner of the collective.

 Tara is a driven, caring and irreverent therapist, with many interests and a thirst for life.
 She moved to Kamloops in 2017 to be closer to family and enjoy a slower pace of life but has managed only to take on more!
 She is an enthusiastic member of the Daybreak Rotary chapter in Kamloops, has just joined the board of Directors at the North Shore Business Improvement Association and contributes her expertise and time to a beloved non-profit organization, Girl in the Wild.

 Tara lives with her husband, son, and dog, in an old house that happily also accommodates her retired parents.
-When she isn’t working, you can find Tara and her crew hiking local trails, cycling, and enjoying time in her garden.
-Tara is proposing her first book, Grief: A Love Story to publishers, which is a memoir that she began writing after weathering significant personal losses in 2015.
+When she isn’t working, you can find Tara and her crew hiking local trails, cycling, and enjoying time in the garden.
+Tara is proposing her first book, Powerhouse to publishers, which is a memoir that she began writing in 2016.